smw-1211/Hate-Speech/README.md

 If you have something to add or new idea to implement, you are welcome to create pull requests on improvement.
-If you have trained this model on other data and achieved meaningful insights, feel free to create a PR and contribute :smile:.
+If you have trained this model on other data and achieved meaningful insights, feel free to create a PR and contribute 😃:.